elvindesouza/hardening/README.md

 ### Setting up a File Server

-Since the file share is only intended to be used over the local network, plain FTP is being used, as opposed to FTP over TLS or SSH-FTP(SFTP)
+Since the file share is only intended to be used over the local network, plain FTP(from `inetutils`) is being used, as opposed to FTP over TLS or SSH-FTP(SFTP)

 Start the FTP server process with `ftpd [options]`.
 It uses TCP on the port you define.
 Along with **using a secure FTP implementation**(FTPS,SFTP), I highly recommend changing away from the **default ports** that your server uses.
 You'd also want to **disable anonymous and root login**.